MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/resources/dynamics_subscription.md

 ms.author: solsen
 ---

-# subscription resource type
+# subscriptions resource type
 Represents a subscription object in [!INCLUDE[d365fin_long_md](../../includes/d365fin_long_md.md)].
 For every version of the API there is a subscriptions API.
 It is added automatically, in the same way as the companies” API is added.
 It is not possible to remove or program the subscriptions API.

+## Example
-Example – for built in API and for custom API (automation): https:baseURL/api/beta/subscriptions https:baseURL/api/microsoft/automation/beta/subscriptions
+For built-in API and for custom API (automation):

+`https:baseURL/api/beta/subscriptions`
+`https:baseURL/api/microsoft/automation/beta/subscriptions`

 ## Methods